Vertex Cover Link Monitoring for IoT-Enabled Wireless Sensor Networks

 \(V\) is the set of vertices in the graph

-Solving with Classiq
+Solving MVC with Classiq and QAOA

 from typing import cast